Everything You Need to Know About Brampton's New University

 Ryerson University revealed that the campus has an anticipated academic start date of September, 2022.

 Ryerson University and Sheridan College are partnering to create a STEAM (Science, Technology, Engineering, Arts, Mathematics) focused institution at the south-east corner of Church Street West and Mill Street North in Brampton.

 Worried about what will happen to the GO station parking lot?
 Metrolinx already has plans to relocate it in the area.

 If we want a university, it’s going to cost us!
 City council has made a decision on how much Brampton will spend on the new post-secondary institution.

-Some time ago, city council endorsed a recommendation to spend up to $50 million over 10 years on a joint Ryerson University and Sheridan College facility in downtown Brampton, and up to $100 million on community infrastructure in Brampton to support it, including a shared space - a joint-use Centre for Education, Innovation and Collaboration in Downtown Brampton - for the community, businesses, and students, and, possibly, a brand new downtown library.
+Some time ago, city council endorsed a recommendation to spend up to $50 million over 10 years on a joint Ryerson University and Sheridan College facility in downtown Brampton, and up to $100 million on community infrastructure in Brampton to support it, including a shared space - the Brampton Centre for Education, Innovation and Collaboration (BCEIC) - for the community, businesses, and students, and a brand new downtown library.